Sermon on the Mound: Background

-Thatcher has been described as Britain's most religious prime minister since William Ewart Gladstone.
+Thatcher has been described by historian Eliza Filby as Britain's most religious prime minister since William Ewart Gladstone.
 She was raised as a Methodist and had preached as such in her Oxford years, but later she became a member of the Church of England.
 She understood her political convictions in terms of her faith.
 However, as prime minister, she repeatedly found herself in conflict with the churches; she was reportedly "livid" when the Archbishop of Canterbury was critical of the Falklands War, and she saw the Church of England's Faith in the City report, with its theological criticism of her social policies, as an illegitimate intrusion of the church into the political sphere.

 In Scotland, Thatcher was particularly unpopular, and in the 1987 general election, the Conservatives lost more than half of their seats north of the border.
 In May 1988, Thatcher chose Scotland as the setting for a televised speech before the Church of Scotland's General Assembly, which may have been co-authored by her chief policy advisor, Brian Griffiths, and which was intended in part as a response to Faith in the City.

 She was the first prime minister ever to address the body directly.